Imagine ending a tiring day with a relaxing spa, right at home!

 The first step is to talk to a doctor if you are pregnant, suffering from an underlying medical condition, or want to stay cautious.
 After all, prevention is better than cure!

-2. Lower The Temperature, Limit The Time
+2. Lower The Hot Tub Temperature, Limit The Time

 3. Stay Hydrated

-Drink lots of water before and after a hot tub spa and try to keep a water bottle handy during the session.
-This way, you can keep your body cool and well hydrated throughout.
+Drink lots of water before and after a hot tub spa, and try to keep a water bottle handy during the session.
+This way, you can keep your body cool and well-hydrated throughout.

 4. Take A Bath Right After